5 Ways to Protect Your Mind (and Yourself) in a Busy World

 Does this need to be completed by [date]?

-Is there a quicker, or more efficient way I can complete this?
+Is there a quicker, or more efficient way you can complete this?
 (Low effort, high impact)

 Does this really need to be done at all?
 Is it absolutely essential?

 Ask better questions, get better answers — or in this case, better outcomes.
-By questioning everything multiple times I was able to fulfil my most pressing responsibilities more quickly, and eliminate the tasks that were ‘nice to have’ but not ‘do or die’.
+By questioning everything multiple times you are able to fulfil your most pressing responsibilities more quickly, and eliminate the tasks that were ‘nice to have’ but not ‘do or die’.

 3. There’s always safety in numbers